How to untangle headphone wires – 10 easy ways

 The wires in headphones twist because they’re not held together uniformly.
 The material inside the wire is usually copper, and it can move around and form knots.
 This movement can cause the wires to twist together over time.

-The more you use your headphones, the more likely it is that they’ll start to twist.
-Twisted headphone cables can become a real problem if they’re not dealt with properly.
+The more you use your headphones, the more likely they’ll start to twist.
+Twisted headphone cables can become a real problem if not dealt with properly.
 The constant twisting and bending of the wire can eventually wear it down, causing it to break inside the insulation (plastic).
 Once that happens, you’ll have to replace your headphones!
+They also make hiding the wires more difficult to manage.

 how to untangle headphone wires - cable